Law

 - They provide guidance on effective search strategies and help users refine their research topics.

-- Training sessions and workshops to enhance users’ information literacy skills, teaching them how to critically evaluate information, cite sources, and use library resources effectively.
+- Training sessions and workshops to enhance users’ information literacy skills, teaching them how to evaluate information critically, cite sources, and use library resources effectively.

 - Helping users with access to a wide range of resources, including books, journals, databases, and multimedia materials.